openai/neural-mmo/README.rst

 1. Check out the `quickstart guide <https://jsuarez5341.github.io/neural-mmo/build/html/neural-mmo.html#>`_ .

-2. Skim the Pantheon/God/Sword API Reference in forge.trinity
+2. Skim the `Trinity <https://jsuarez5341.github.io/neural-mmo/build/html/autodoc/forge.trinity.html>`_ documentation for Pantheon/God/Sword.

-3. Head over to the `source code <https://github.com/jsuarez5341/neural-mmo>`_ and familiarize yourself with the end-to-end pipeline in /projekt.
+3. Head over to the `/projekt <https://github.com/jsuarez5341/neural-mmo/tree/master/projekt>`_ in the source and familiarize yourself with the end-to-end "demo".
 This is my personal research code on the platform.

 4. Join our `Discord <https://discord.gg/BkMmFUC>`_ for help and discussion!